lgili/modbuscore/README.md

 > Need a guided tour?
 Check out the living stub at
 > [Install & Use overview](doc/source/install_use.rst) for the full roadmap.
-> It links the build instructions below with upcoming prebuilt artefacts and
+> It links the build instructions below with the first embedded quickstart
+> (`embedded/quickstarts/drop_in/modbus_amalgamated.c/.h`) and the upcoming prebuilt artefacts and
 > package feeds as they land.

 ### Requirements